lhrolim/softwrench/softwrench.sW4.WebMobile/plugins/cordova-sqlite-evcore-extbuild-free/README.md

-# Cordova/PhoneGap sqlite storage - free enterprise version with Android performance improvements for PhoneGap Build
+# Cordova/PhoneGap sqlite storage - free enterprise version with Android performance improvements and extra features for PhoneGap Build

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows, with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, macOS, and Windows 10 (UWP), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

 This version uses a special native C library to provide significantly better performance as well as memory usage improvements for Android.